joyent/conch-api/docs/modules/Conch::Controller::WorkspaceDevice.md

 ## list

-Get a list of all devices in the current workspace (as specified by :workspace\_id in the path).
+Get a list of all devices in the indicated workspace.

 Supports these query parameters to constrain results (which are ANDed together for the search, not ORed):